Cristiane541/Cristiane541/README.md

 - 👋 Hi, I’m @Cristiane541
-- 👀 I’m interested in all kind of programmming language and in the right moment I am looking for a job in software development
+- 👀 I’m interested in all kind of programmming language and in the right moment I am looking for a job in software development area.

+yours sincerely

 <!---